r-uk/geoguessr/README.md

 - lancover: Worldbank.org

 ## Project status
-Skeleton implemented and improvements are on the go
+Game is running, but improvements are on the go!
+Next up is:
+- Integrating a distance based scoring system
+- Adding dicciculty levels
+- Adding a homescreen for difficulty and number of rounds selection